dosbox-staging/dosbox-staging/scripts/build.md

       `sudo .github/scripts/build-autofdo.sh`

-- The **pmu-tools** software package, which can be downloaded from https://github.com/andikleen/pmu-tools.
-This is a collection of python scripts used to assist in capturing sampling data.
+- The **pmu-tools** software package, which can be downloaded from

-Procedures:
+  <https://github.com/andikleen/pmu-tools.> This is a collection of python
+  scripts used to assist in capturing sampling data.

+### Record Data for AutoFDO Builds

 1. Ensure the custom Linux Kernel supporting LBR tracing is running.

-1. Build `dosbox-staging` from source using the `fdotrain` target:
+2. Build `dosbox-staging` from source using the `fdotrain` target:
    `./scripts/build.h -c gcc -t fdotrain`

-1. Record kernel sample profiles while running dosbox-staging:
+3. Record kernel sample profiles while running dosbox-staging:

     `/path/to/pmu-tools/ocperf.py record -F max -o "samples-1.prof" -b -e br_inst_retired.near_taken:pp -- /path/to/fdo-trained/dosbox ARGS`